First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 RILEY: No, that's not it at all.

-the base of your skull.
-We'd initiate the link and your transceiver could be
+transceiver to the base of your skull.
+We'd initiate the link and your

-removed as soon as the procedure was over.
-I assure you, other that repairing
+transceiver could be removed as soon as the procedure was over.
+I

-neural tissue there would be no lasting effects.
+assure you, other than repairing neural tissue, there would be no

 CHAKOTAY: Thanks, but I don't think so.

 RILEY: I can see why you're sceptical.
 I would be too.
-Look around you, Orum
+Look around you.

-and I, all the others, we're individuals.
-We have distinct personalities.
-We
+Orum and I, all the others, we're individuals.
+We have distinct

 CHAKOTAY: I'll take my chances and wait for Voyager.